 Roofing materials are designed to have a long life.
-Asphalt shingles have a lifespan of 15–30 years, wood shakes of 30–50 years, and metal and tile roofs generally have an expected life of more than 50 years, according to the Iowa Association of Business and Industry.
+Asphalt shingles have a lifespan of 15–30 years, wood shakes of 30–50 years, and metal and tile of more than 50 years, according to the Iowa Association of Business and Industry.
 In fact, asphalt shingles are one of the few products that people often refer to by their warranty life, such as a 30-year shingle.

 However, the manufacturer’s warranty on those singles only covers defects in the product itself.
-So, unless the shingles on your roof melt away in a rainstorm, it’s pretty unlikely that 30-year warranty is going to come into play.
-It’s far more likely to experience leaks as a result from either improper installation or natural wear and tear to your roof.
+So, unless the shingles on your roof melt away in a rainstorm, it’s pretty unlikely that the 30-year warranty is going to come into play.
+It’s far more likely to experience leaks as a result of either improper installation or natural wear and tear.

-Most roofing contractors will guarantee installation for one or two years, but it can take five or six years for problems to show up if there are installation problems, so that installation warranty isn’t likely to be helpful, either.
+Most roofing contractors will guarantee installation for one or two years, but it can take five or six years for problems to show up, so that installation warranty isn’t likely to be helpful, either.

 The cost of repairing a leaky roof can vary widely.
-Overall, the national average for a small repair is about $650, but it could go well over $2,000.
+The national average for a small repair is about $650, but a larger repair could be well over $2,000.

 Many roof leaks stem from problems with the flashing.
-Flashing is a strip of metal—typically either galvanized steel or aluminum—used in areas of the roof like seams around skylights and chimneys to help keep water from seeping in.
-Sealants used in roofing can also fail and cause leaks.
+Flashing is a strip of metal—typically either galvanized steel or aluminum—used in areas of the roof, like seams around skylights and chimneys, to help keep water from seeping in.

-Some home warranties do cover roof leaks, although the coverage is typically optional, add-on coverage that you must sign up for when you first take out the policy.
+Some home warranties cover roof leaks.
+However, the coverage is typically an optional add-on that you must tack onto your base plan.

-A home warranty is a service contract that covers specific, listed items, which can include home appliances and home systems, depending on the plan your purchase.
-Home warranties and the best home warranty providers cover issues that result from typical wear and tear and do not cover issues that arise if you use an appliance or system incorrectly.
+A home warranty is a service contract that covers specific items, like home appliances and home systems, depending on the plan your purchase.
+The best home warranty providers cover issues that result from typical wear and tear and do not cover issues that arise if you use an appliance or system incorrectly.